-About Calm & Connection Physiotherapy – Sale, Victoria
+About Calm & Connection Physiotherapy

 The division of our nervous system controlling our involuntary bodily actions is known as the ‘parasympathetic nervous system’.
 As opposed to our ‘flight and fight’ system, it is associated with a state of safety, peace, calm and happiness.
 Dr Kerstin Uvnas-Moberg terms it our ‘Calm & Connection’ system (The Oxytocin Factor, 2011)

-About Julia Berger
+About Julia Urquhart

-Bachelor of Physiotherapy (Charles Sturt University) and Post Graduate Certificate in Pelvic Floor and Continence Physiotherapy (University of Melbourne)
+Bachelor of Physiotherapy (Charles Sturt University) and Post Graduate Certificate in Pelvic Floor and Continence Physiotherapy (University of Melbourne) and and APA member of Women’s, Men’s & Pelvic Health.

 I have been blessed enough to experience the wonder of pregnancy and childbirth, giving birth to my beautiful daughter in early 2016.
 My experience has given me a new found empathy for my clients, and further fuelled my passion in pelvic floor physiotherapy.